 A StFCID is unique within a Wave.
-A StFCID-Wave combination is unique in the entire longitudinal file.
-The file has the complete three Waves of data.
+A StFCID-Wave combination is unique in the entire file.
+The current file has Wave 1, Wave 2, and Wave 3 data.

 Another advantage of using StFCID is that it is present in each of the four linkable files listed below, with the same name.